Skip to main content

 Course summary

 Please note, this course doesn’t lead directly to Qualified Teacher Status (QTS) in England.
-However, it can be combined with our Assessment Only Route to QTS for candidates who meet the relevant experience and qualification criteria.
+However, if you meet the entry requirements, you can combine it with the Assessment Only Route to QTS.

 What you'll study